cdl-geneseo/geneseo-dictionary/P/Photobomb.md

 # Photobomb

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Photobomb

 Created by  Unknown User (ram19), last modified on Nov 20, 2012

 v.
 To sneak into someone else's photo, either on purpose or by accident.
 Ex.
 Maybe I shouldn't have photobombed their wedding pictures....n.
 The image of someone in the background of a photo who wasn't supposed to be there.
 Ex.
 I can't believe you were behind us, nice photobomb!As of 2012, students surveyed gave it an average of 3.93 out of 5, 1 being an unknown word, and 5 being a word they hear and use often.(Miller, N-R, 2012)